Wooded Banks of the Hiking Club Trail at Fort Snelling State Park

 Timing is everything

 Fort Snelling is popular on a normal weekend.
-Add in the Stay at Home orders and people are filling every available parking spot.
-They even had to post signs along the side of roads for no parking.
+With more people discovering outdoor activities post-pandemic, parking spots fill up quickly.
+They even post signs along the side of roads for no parking.

 On weekdays, I’d like to say I had the place to myself.
 It actually felt like normal weekend traffic patterns.